Tolkienmoot

-Tolkienmoot is an annual convention run by The Tolkien Society, the Eä Tolkien Society, created for scholars, gamers, and enthusiasts of the works of J.R.R.
-Tolkien.
-It began under the name of Merpcon (for "Middle-Earth Role Playing Conference") in 2005.
-Always a convention focused on J.R.R.
-Tolkien scholarly discussion and gaming in Middle-earth, its name was changed in 2009 as the venue expanded.
+Tolkienmoot is an annual convention run by the Eä Tolkien Society (official smial of the UK Tolkien Society) created for scholars, gamers, and enthusiasts of the works of J. R. R. Tolkien.
+It began under the name of Merpcon (for "Middle-earth Role Playing Conference") in 2005.
+Always a convention focused on Tolkien scholarly discussion and gaming in Middle-earth, its name was changed in 2009 as the venue expanded.
 The convention was founded by Hawke Robinson and others.

 Tolkienmoot includes scholarly discussions and guest speakers, but also provides an emphasis on role-playing games.
 It is typically held annually on the third weekend of July in Spokane, Washington, typically for 1 to 5 days.
 The convention is open and free to the public.
 In 2022 it moved to a dedicated regular location at the non-profit RPG Research community center.

 Event details

 The event is focused on J. R. R. Tolkien and his works, with a special emphasis on gaming, especially tabletop paper and dice Role playing games, using any role playing game system adapted or created for play in Middle-earth, as well as video games, wargames, and boardgames.
 Participation is both in-person and remote.
 Each event has guest speakers such as Tolkien scholars and published authors.
 These have included the author John Garth and the Tolkien scholar John D. Rateliff.
 Each event has a different theme, such as "Elves", "Hobbits", "Dunedain", or "Trees".
-Events explore new and old game systems such as Iron Crown Enterprises MERP, a Dungeons & Dragons 3.5 variant known as Ea RPG d20, and Harnmaster adapted for use in Middle-earth, Adventures in Middle-earth by Cubicle 7, The One Ring Role-Playing Game 2nd Edition by Free League Publishing, and others.
+Events explore new and old game systems such as Iron Crown Enterprises' Middle-Earth Role Playing; a Dungeons & Dragons 3.5 variant known as Ea RPG d20; Harnmaster adapted for use in Middle-earth; Adventures in Middle-earth by Cubicle 7; The One Ring Role-Playing Game 2nd Edition by Free League Publishing; and others.
 Tolkienmoots feature new Other Minds Magazine issues and have discussed papers such as "Tolkien's Love of Trees and the Environment".